Charity Bike Ride for Autism: A Start-to-Finish Guide

 Different rides also have different approaches to fundraising.
 Some, like Bike to the Beach, focus on directing funds to local service providers, ensuring the money you raise stays right in your community.
 Others contribute to national research and advocacy efforts.
 Thinking about the kind of impact you want to make can help you choose the perfect event for you.

-Bike to the Beach Events
+Get to Know Bike to the Beach

 What sets Bike to the Beach apart is our community-first model and our incredible destination routes.
 We host fully supported charity bike rides in Florida, the DC/MD/VA region, New England, and New York, with each ride ending at a nearby beach for a truly memorable finish-line celebration.
 Our mission is to raise funds and awareness for local autism and disability organizations.
 This means the money you raise directly supports families and programs in your own backyard.
 We create a welcoming, inclusive environment for cyclists of all abilities, from seasoned pros to first-time charity riders, all united by a shared goal.

-Rides from National Organizations
+Rides Hosted by National Organizations

 Several national autism organizations also host cycling events to fund their initiatives.
 These rides often draw large crowds and can be a great way to connect with a broad network of advocates.
 For example, Autism Speaks’ TeamUp program encourages people to participate in endurance events, including cycling, to raise money for their cause.
 They also host virtual events like the “Clip-in-for-Autism” Peloton ride, which allows participants to fundraise from anywhere.
 These events are a great option for those who want to support the work of a specific national nonprofit and engage with a nationwide community.